Hiawatha, Kansas: Education

+The community is served by Hiawatha USD 415 public school district.

 Hiawatha High School

 Hiawatha High School (HHS) teaches grades 9-12, and is located at 600 Red Hawk Drive.
 Their mascot is the Red Hawks (changed from Redskins after 2000), and the school colors are red and blue.

 The campus lies on the far east side of Hiawatha.
 The architecture is in circular form, with a domed circular gym nicknamed "The Roundhouse."
 The classrooms are connected in "pods."

 "West Campus" is a separate set of buildings for agricultural and industrial arts classes.
 Memorial Stadium lies north of the school and a prairie trail area and practice field is east of the main school.

 In athletics, HHS is class 3A, and has won two girls basketball state championships in 1978 and 1979, a state football championship in 1980, and a girls cross country state championship in 2017.
-The Red Hawks are a member of the Big 7 League, with a total of nine teams in northeast Kansas.
-Athletics include football, volleyball, boys' and girls' cross country, boys' and girls' basketball, power lifting, boys' and girls' track and field, boys' and girls' tennis, softball, baseball, boys' golf, and Scholar's Bowl.
+The Red Hawks are a member of the Big 7 League, with a total of eight teams in northeast Kansas.
+Athletics include football, volleyball, boys' and girls' cross country, boys' and girls' basketball, power lifting, boys' and girls' track and field, softball, baseball, boys' golf, and Scholar's Bowl.

 Other activities and organizations include cheerleading, Color Guard, Dance Team, journalism, Yearbook, Gifted-Talented Program, National Honor Society, Red Hawk Club, Kansas Association for Youth, International Club, Student Council, Red Hawk Reader's Club, Biology Club (travels to the Bahamas annually), National FFA Organization, Business Professionals of America, Family Career and Community Leaders of America, and Fellowship of Christian Athletes.
-The school has a new greenhouse at West Campus and a weightroom.
+The school has a greenhouse at West Campus and a weightroom.